 Self-serve Advertising Platform

 As a step towards website monetization, the publisher added a new advertising platform that enables advertisers to use it for their brand awareness campaign.
 After all, the publisher had to grow its revenue to justify the funds.

-The publisher knew that majority of visitors don’t prefer to see ads and prefer clutter-free content, thus the publisher offered its advertising partners to promote their brand in the format of the publisher’s own content so that it wouldn’t appear to users as regular ads.
+The publisher knew that the majority of visitors don’t prefer to see ads and prefer clutter-free content, thus the publisher offered its advertising partners to promote their brand in the format of the publisher’s own content so that it wouldn’t appear to users as regular ads.
 This idea was a bit fresh for advertisers who were advertising through banner ads or other traditional formats of ads and thought they could give a try.

 Also, the publisher introduced a widget network section to its website that enabled advertisers to promote their brand through it.
-Unlike other publishers who usually preferred behavioural targeting, BuzzFeed chose trend targeting as it placed ads next to its hottest content thus highlighting content and ads as well – a win-win situation for both.
-Of course, context was taken into the account.
+Unlike other publishers who usually preferred behavioral targeting, BuzzFeed chose trend targeting as it placed ads next to its hottest content thus highlighting content and ads as well – a win-win situation for both.
+Of course, the context was taken into the account.

 The reason is pretty simple.
 Unlike other media companies, BuzzFeed relied on users sharing the content to get reach and revenue.
 If you’re to annoy them with ads, then forget about the virality.

 There were no platforms reaching billions as we see today.
 BuzzFeed’s impressive reach and native ads wooed both advertisers and investors.